Last Stop (1935 film)

 Last Stop (Endstation) is a 1935 German romantic comedy film directed by E. W. Emo and starring Paul Hörbiger, Hans Moser, and Josefine Dora.
 It was filmed and set in Vienna.

 The film's sets were designed by the art directors Kurt Dürnhöfer and Willi Herrmann.

 Plot

-The film is about the tram driver Karl Vierthaler, who falls in love with the hat seamstress Anna.
+The film is about the tram driver Karl Vierthaler, who falls in love with the hat maker Anna.
 However, his parents have already planned the confectioner's daughter Rosa Schilling as a future wife for their son, which is why Karl should give up his job as a tram driver.
 With a good deal of stubbornness, Karl finally manages to get his way and win over Anna.